Common Sense Media Review

 Is It Any Good?

 Make no mistake, while Spinal Tap is a tragic failure of a band, this film is top-quality humor.
-When This Is Spinal Tap was released, people truly thought it was a documentary about a real band.
-People would even come up to director Rob Reiner, telling him that he made a great documentary, but should have filmed a better-known band.
+When This Is Spinal Tap was first released, many people truly thought it was a documentary about a real band.
+They would even come up to director Reiner, telling him that he made a great documentary but should have filmed a better-known band.

-This Is Spinal Tap is solid entertainment, especially for those who are huge fans of rock music.
-The film is mostly ad-libbed by the actors, who all give side-splitting performances.
-While watching this film, you can't help but cringe and laugh at the band members as they deal with repeated disappointment and disaster.
-Classic scenes include Nigel talking about amps that go up to 11, the band attempting to harmonize "Heartbreak Hotel" at the foot of Elvis's grave, and, of course, Stonehenge.
-Appropriate for rock music fans over the age of 13.
+This Is Spinal Tap is solid entertainment, especially for those who are huge fans of classic rock music.
+The movie is mostly ad-libbed by the actors, who all give side-splitting performances.
+While watching the film, you can't help but cringe and laugh at the band members as they deal with repeated disappointment and disaster.
+Classic scenes include Nigel talking about amps that go up to 11, the band trying to harmonize "Heartbreak Hotel" at the foot of Elvis' grave, and, of course, Stonehenge.

 Talk to Your Kids About ...

-Families can talk about the difference between a documentary and a mockumentary.
+Families can talk about the mockumentary style of This Is Spinal Tap.
+What's the difference between a documentary and a mockumentary?
 How can you tell which is which?

 What is director Reiner trying to say to the audience about the music industry?